Facial recognition part 1: technology and use cases

 Back in 2012 he reached out to Stefanos Zafeiriou, Reader in Machine Learning and Computer Vision at Imperial College.
 With Allan’s entrepreneurial spirit and Stefanos’ computer vision expertise, they created software for use in surgery for children born with facial deformities.

-Facesoft was founded in 2017 and has now raised £6 million.
+Facesoft was founded in 2017.
 Its algorithm won the National Institute of Standards & Technology Face Recognition Vendor Test in the ‘Wild’ category.

 Facesoft is a leader in face recognition, emotion, age and gender detection.
 Its technology is currently used within the security market.
 Its 2D to 3D face reconstruction system is used in VR/gaming as well as to improve the visitor learning experience in museums.